rapidsai/rapids-cmake/docs/cpm.rst

 ```

-Some build locations are fully offline and the default packages and override urls
+Some builds are performed fully offline and the default package and override urls
 can't be used.
 In those cases you can use the variable :cmake:variable:`RAPIDS_CMAKE_CPM_OVERRIDE_VERSION_FILE` to provide a new versions.json that will be
 used instead of ALL overrides specified in that project.
 This would allow you to
-specifify custom internal urls for all dependencies without modifying the project source code.
+specify custom internal urls for all dependencies without modifying the project source code.

 ```